clstmbrly/Practice-Testing-Area/fpki_crawler_howto.md

 ### 3. All Certificates File (CSV) (_allcerts.csv_)

 For each CA certificate the Crawler finds, the _allcerts.csv_ output file contains a line item.
-You can use this file for analyzing the list of certificates.
-The certificate details are presented as raw data in a spreadsheet format.
+You can use this file to analyze the certificate details (i.e., raw data in a spreadsheet).

-* Columns include Subject DN, Issuer DN, Certificate Group, Serial Number, Signing Algorithm (e.g., SHA1 or SHA-256).
-The Subject Key as a hexadecimal number, Authority Key.
+* Columns include Subject DN, Issuer DN, Certificate Group, Serial Number, Signing Algorithm (e.g., SHA1 or SHA-256), and Online Certificate Status Protocol (OCSP) URLs found in the certificate (if any found).

-* Online Certificate Status Protocol (OCSP) URLs found in the certificate<!--Will also be in an AIA or SIA extension?-->, if any, is listed in a separate column.
+* The Subject Key as a hexadecimal number, Authority Key.<!--I don't see this in the file.
+Where does it appear?-->

 * Certificate Revocation List Distribution Point (CRLDP) URLs will be listed in one column for HTTP, one for LDAP CRLDP, and one Unknown/Error column.